-- 2.19 National and local policy requires that affordable housing is provided on-site in all but exceptional circumstances.
+- 2.19 National and local policy requires that affordable housing is provided on-site in all but 'exceptional circumstances'.
 This applies to all forms of C3 residential development, including Build to Rent. - 2.20 The below sets out the circumstances that may be considered as exceptional in this regard and that could therefore justify an applicant providing an affordable housing contribution as an off-site commuted sum rather than on-site. - 2.21 They are intentionally high level and the list is not considered to be exhaustive.
-It does not preclude any decision the Council may make on whether a commuted sum would be acceptable on a case by case basis. - There are demonstrable practical difficulties associated with providing affordable housing on-site that cannot reasonably be overcome. - There is clear evidence that no Registered Provider would be interested in purchasing the affordable housing element of the scheme4, and that there is no other feasible way of it being managed effectively on-site. - Where an off-site contribution could secure a notably higher affordable housing contribution than could be secured on-site, that would better meet local needs on the housing register.
+It does not preclude any decision the Council may make on whether a commuted sum would be acceptable on a case by case basis - There are demonstrable practical difficulties associated with providing affordable housing on-site that cannot reasonably be overcome. - There is clear evidence that no Registered Provider would be interested in purchasing the affordable housing element of the scheme4, and that there is no other feasible way of it being managed effectively on-site. - Where an off-site contribution could secure a notably higher affordable housing contribution, than could be secured on-site, that would better meet local needs on the housing register. - 2.22 The responsibility for demonstrating 'exceptional circumstances' lies with the applicant and any submitted evidence will be robustly assessed by the Council to ensure that non-delivery of affordable housing on-site is truly an exception.